-College makes me depressed and I really don’t want to continue.
+College makes me depressed and I don’t want to continue.
 You probably don’t know how many times we’ve heard this from students.
 Truth be told, studies show that over 30% of all college students are suffering from various forms of depression.

 This stat is worrying.
 In some cases, depression can be very dangerous.
 Students lose their interest in school and start to drop out.
-In extreme cases, people turn to drinking and drugs to cope with depression.
+In extreme cases, people turn to drink and drugs to cope with depression.

-This being said, depression in college is definitely not something to joke about.
+This being said, depression in college is not something to joke about.
 But this doesn’t mean that there aren’t any simple solutions.
-There are definitely plenty of solutions to depression and we want to assure you that in most cases, you don’t need any medication or a psychologist to escape depression.
+There are plenty of solutions to depression and we want to assure you that in most cases, you don’t need any medication or a psychologist to escape depression.
 It’s all in your power!

-College Makes Me Depressed And I Don’t Know What to Do
+School Makes Me Depressed And I Don’t Know What to Do

 College makes me depressed and nobody can help.
 This is something we hear often.
 The problem is that in most cases, students who feel depressed don’t get any help.
 They avoid talking about this problem with their parents or their friends.
 Of course, over 95% of students who feel depressed don’t talk about this issue with their teachers.
 But there is nothing to be ashamed of, really.
 College makes me sad.
 Yes, the truth is that college makes most students sad at some point.